NehzUx/NewInML2019/README.md

 ### The first  forum for newcomers to ML is co-located with NeurIPS, East Meeting Level 11,12, Vancouver Convention Center, Vancouver, BC, Canada, Monday, December 9th, 2019.

-### The Mentoring Breakfast is located in East Meeting Room, from 7am to 9am.
+### The Mentoring Breakfast is located in East Meeting Room, from 7am to 9am, Dec 9th.
 Register with https://www.eventbrite.ca/e/mentoring-breakfast-newinml-neurips-2019-tickets-82802908729.
 There will be reception to distribute table numbers and stickers.
 Please be on time!

 # Mission